brilbrilbril/adamata-colors/README.md

   You can see that the training and validation mAP50 did not differ that much.
 But the inference time decreased until it reached 10-15ms per image inference.
 This was the most challenging one because the objective still did not achieve yet even after using GPU Cuda supported.

 - Installation:

+    **IMPORTANT: MAKE SURE YOUR PYTHON VERSION IS 3.10.x, otherwise it's not working (because I have no time to test using another version)**
     1. Clone this repository

     ```